Roadmap

 • ElevenLabs — premium voices for VIP clients

-• Selecting a provider for each agent individually
+• Choosing a provider for each agent individually

 The release log and roadmap are currently in dry developer language.
 AI writes human-readable descriptions for each active day and each phase — in three languages.
 Ready for the public site.